For Immediate Release

 “There is no question that state and local governments are under attack, and the threats to our communities’ infrastructure, utilities, and information are very real.
 StateRAMP is an important step that state and local governments can take today to work toward a more secure future,” said McGrath.

-Congratulations to the following 24 companies who have a combined 51 products on the first publication of the StateRAMP Authorized Vendor List.
+Congratulations to the following 24 companies who have a combined 51 products on the first publication of the StateRAMP Authorized Product List.

 Aurigo Software Technologies Inc.